8th Grade Courses

 Pre-Placement Classes for Grades 6-8

-In this course, students will receive necessary math and reading intervention for meeting their individual needs to ensure success in the classroom and on mandatory assessment.
+In this course, students will receive necessary math intervention for meeting their individual needs to ensure success in the classroom and on mandatory assessment.

 MTA – MULTISENSORY TEACHING APPROACH